duckduckgo/p5-app-duckpan/README.md

 # DuckPAN [![Build Status](https://travis-ci.org/duckduckgo/p5-app-duckpan.png?branch=master)](https://travis-ci.org/duckduckgo/p5-app-duckpan)

-**The DuckDuckHack Testing Tool**
+**The DuckDuckHack Developer Tool**

-DuckPAN is an application built to provide developers a testing environment for DuckDuckHack Instant Answers.
-It allows you to test instant answer triggers and preview their visual design and output.
+DuckPAN is an application built to aid DuckDuckHack developers.
+It is mainly used to generate the required files for a new Instant Answers (the devloper must implement functionality) and also test both the triggering and visual display of an Instant Answer.

+**Currently DuckPAN only support Goodie and Spice Instant Answers.**

 ## Disclaimer